 If you do treat yourself to these sweet indulgences, try drinking a large glass of water after to help rinse away some of that sugary build up.
 Try to time the consumption of your beverages to shortly after a meal.
 ADA studies show that this is when your saliva production is at its peak, and can help to fight off plaque growing sugar.

 Our diets have a direct correlation with our dental health and what we drink has just as much of an impact.
 As we age, taking care of our teeth is essential to avoid long term dental concerns as well as for maintaining our general health.
 It is okay to sneak a few pieces of candy for yourself, or drink a ghoulish cocktail- you should enjoy the festivities too.
-Dr. Snyder recommends doing so in moderation.
+Dr. Hendricks recommends doing so in moderation.
 Your teeth are just as susceptible to plaque buildup and tooth decay as your children’s.

-Schedule A Visit with Dr. Snyder
+Schedule A Visit with Dr. Hendricks

 If you have any concerns or questions about your oral health, or need to schedule your regular cleaning, contact our Bluffton, SC dentist office.